 Child Abuse / Neglect

 If Child Protective Services has contacted you about your child, you need to know your legal rights and options.
-The attorneys of Tilem & Campbell, PC have a special administrative law practice assisting people throughout the New York City area with accusations of child abuse and neglect.
+The attorneys of Tilem & Associates, PC have a special administrative law practice assisting people throughout the New York City area with accusations of child abuse and neglect.

 Our lawyers can meet with you personally and provide a free initial consultation to discuss your situation.
 Our law offices are in White Plains, and we regularly help people throughout Westchester County, the 5 boroughs of New York, Rockland County, Nassau County, and Suffolk County.